Joma121/pet-spinner/README.md

 I finished the MVP early, and even knocked out the rest of the CSS.
 It was time to tackle my icebox.
 Visual representation of stats.
-Making the spinner pet with CSS was the biggest help here, modifying its colors was pretty simple, slowing the spin as well.
+Making the spinner pet with CSS was the biggest help here, modifying its colors was pretty simple, as was slowing the spin.
 But how do you move it, without stopping the spin?
 This took me longer than I care to admit to realize I could just throw a div around the pet and move the div instead of the pet, maintaining all the animation for the pet concurrently.
 The final item in the icebox waiting to be started.